 For many of them, it can be quite terrifying to suddenly lose a few hundred euros from a net salary of roughly €2,000.
 In the meantime, their fixed costs continue as usual, not to mention that, with an illness, there are often additional expenses.
 So higher outflows to cover, with less money.

 Professor Xavier Baeten explains:

 Our research shows that employees overestimate the size of their statutory incapacity benefits, and that they assume their standard of living will decline should anything happen to them.
 Given that only 18% of Belgian employees currently have Income Protection coverage, it seems employers are not making full use of the option to offer tax-advantageous remuneration.
 It is clear that there is still a lot of potential for companies looking to raise their profile as a caring employer.

 Professor Baeten consolidated all the findings in a research paper.
 Want a copy for yourself?

 About the authors

-Xavier Baeten is Professor in Reward & Sustainability at Vlerick Business School.
-He is an expert in how rewarding can help organizations achieve their strategy and give them a competitive advantage.
+Xavier is an expert in how rewarding can help organizations achieve their strategy and give them a competitive advantage.
 He is also an independent member of various remuneration committees and teaches the course on Corporate Sustainability and Responsibility in the MBA programs.

-Bram Smolenaers is Head of Market & Product Development Health Care at AG Employee Benefits & Health Care.
-Within AG, he focuses on strategic development and growth of the AG EB Health Care products, thereby stimulating internal and external cross-pollination and prototyping innovation initiatives.
+Within AG, Bram focuses on strategic development and growth of the AG EB Health Care products, thereby stimulating internal and external cross-pollination and prototyping innovation initiatives.
 He also represents AG Employee Benefits & Health Care in the broader marketplace, including AmCham Belgium’s Innovative Healthcare Committee.